ardentcode/omni-router/packages/omni-router/README.md

 ### Route Processor

 Route processor is an object with optional listener methods, which can be executed on specific router actions.
+There are 7 available listeners so far:
+`onGetRouteStart`, `onGetRouteEnd`, `onOpenRouteStart`, `onOpenRouteEnd`, `onOpenRouteSuccess`, `onOpenRouteError`, `onOpenRouteAbort`
-It's used for processing data returned in handlers.
+It's used for processing data returned in handlers, so that repetitive actions can be achieved for all specific routes.

 ## Guides